Threshold-based Network Structural Dynamics: Stabilization for Arbitrary Scheduler

 In this section, we prove stabilization (with no speed bound) for any $\alpha\leq \beta$ in an adversarial setting where the scheduler $\mathcal{S}$ may be completely arbitrary subject to the fairness condition.
 In addition, we further generalize by changing the definition of potential, from $\mathcal{E}(u,v)=f(d_{G^{(t)}}(u),d_{G^{(t)}}(v))$ to $\mathcal{E}(u,v)=f(g_{G^{(t)}}(u),g_{G^{(t)}}(v))$, for a family of functions $g_{G}:\mathbb{R}^k\rightarrow \mathbb{R}, k\in\mathbb{N}$.
 We call a function $g_G(u)$ \textit{degree-like} if it only depends on the neighborhood $N_G(u)$ of node $u$ and has the following property: assuming that the neighborhood of node $u$ at time $t$ is $N_{G^{(t)}}(u)$, and the neighborhood of $v$ at time $t'$ is $N_{G^{(t')}}(v)$, and $N_{G^{(t)}}(u) \supseteq N_{G^{(t')}}(v)$, then we require that $g_{G^{(t)}}(u) \geq g_{G^{(t')}}(v)$.
 The reason we extend the notion of degree is to represent more interesting rules as shown in the toy model of social dynamics of Section~\ref{sec:extensions}.

 The potential function is computationally symmetric since $f$ is proper and $g$ is common for $u$ and $v$.
 The protocol in Section~\ref{sec:degree} is a special case of this protocol, where $g$ is the degree of the node, the scheduler contains all $\binom{n}{2}$ possible pairwise interactions at each time step and $\alpha=\beta$.
-To show stabilization we need the following definition:
+We first need the following definition:

 \begin{definition} A pair $(t,D)$ is $|D|-Done$ if $t\in \mathbb{N}$, $D \subseteq V$ and $\forall u \in D$ it holds that their neighborhood does not change after time $t$.
 That is, $N_{G^{(t')}}(u) = N_{G^{(t)}}(u)$, for $t'\geq t$. \end{definition} Our stabilization proof repeatedly detects $|D|-Done$ pairs with increasing $|D|$.
 When $D=V$, all neighborhoods do not change, and thus the process stabilizes.